FAQ’s

 What is the process for installing residential solar panels?

-Initial Consultation: A Sovereign Energy solar consultant will visit the homeowner to assess their energy needs and evaluate their property.
+Initial Consultation: A solar consultant will visit the homeowner to assess their energy needs and evaluate their property.

 Permitting: The necessary permits are obtained from local authorities where required.

-Installation: The solar panels and related equipment are installed by a Sovereign Energy installation team.
+Installation: The solar panels and related equipment are installed by the approved and designated installation team.
 In some cases the solar energy system may also include a battery system for electrical storage.

 Inspection and Approval: The system is inspected and approved by local authorities.